 “NAACP has found that our own president's email updates surrounding controversial events lack empathy and a true understanding of the situation,” said Mason in a written statement.
 “Many students found President [Taylor] Reveley's push to look to Thomas Jefferson for solace after reports of racialized hate crimes on campus after the 2016 election highly offensive, given Jefferson's own explicit racism."

-Following the 2016 presidential elections, students of color at William & Mary reported feeling threatened, prompting a campus-wide email from Reveley.
-The Nov.
-10 email began, “In 1800 John Adams and Thomas Jefferson competed for the presidency in a very close and savage campaign.
+Reveley's Nov 10 email, sent in response to students of color reporting threats and harassment, began, "In 1800 John Adams and Thomas Jefferson competed for the presidency in a very close and savage campaign.
 The contending political parties were convinced that the success of the other would destroy our fledgling Republic.
-But the Republic has proved remarkably resilient, “
+But the Republic has proved remarkably resilient,"

-Vice President for Student Affairs,Ginger Ambler sent a follow-up email on Nov.
+This prompted Vice President for Student Affairs,Ginger Ambler, to send a follow-up email on Nov.
 15 that detailed reporting procedures for students facing discrimination and harassment.
 In the email Ambler described reported incidents including graffiti in a dorm bathroom depicting “Go Trump” with a swastika substituting for the “T”.